TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:When MagicEightBall is first mounted to the DOM, it should return an empty p element.
 Waiting:When text is entered into the input element and the button is clicked, the MagicEightBall component should return a p element that contains a random element from the possibleAnswers array.

+#### 39. Render with an If-Else Condition

+Another application of using JavaScript to control your rendered view is to tie the elements that are rendered to a condition.
+When the condition is true, one view renders.
+When it's false, it's a different view.
+You can do this with a standard `if/else` statement in the `render()` method of a React component.

+`MyComponent` contains a `boolean` in its state which tracks whether you want to display some element in the UI or not.
+The `button` toggles the state of this value.
+Currently, it renders the same UI every time.
+Rewrite the `render()` method with an `if/else` statement so that if `display` is true, you return the current markup.
+Otherwise, return the markup without the `h1` element.

+Note: You must write an `if/else` to pass the tests.
+Use of the ternary operator will not pass here.

+Tests
+Waiting:MyComponent should exist and render.
+Waiting:When display is set to true, a div, button, and h1 should render.
+Waiting:When display is set to false, only a div and button should render.
+Waiting:The render method should use an if/else statement to check the condition of this.state.display.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.